curl/everything-curl/cmdline/exitcode.md

  57. **Not used**

  58. Problem with the local certificate.
 The client certificate had a problem so it could not be used.
 Permissions?
-The wrong pass phrase?
+The wrong passphrase?

- 59. Couldn't use the specified SSL cipher.
+ 59. Could not use the specified SSL cipher.
 The cipher names need to be specified exactly and they are also unfortunately specific to the particular TLS backend curl has been built to use.
 For the current list of support ciphers and how to write them, see the online docs at [https://curl.se/docs/ssl-ciphers.html](https://curl.se/docs/ssl-ciphers.html).

  60. Peer certificate cannot be authenticated with known CA certificates.
 This